-2Condition factor = $\frac{W \times 10^5}{}$
+2Condition factor = $\frac{W \times 10^5}{1^3}$

 A sucker control program was initiated in May of 1989.
 Frame traps were utilized to capture suckers in the spring as they frequented shorelines and the mouth of Beaver Creek prior to spawning.
-The trapping effort was reduced in the years 1992 through 1996.
+The trapping effort was reduced in the years 1992 through 1996 due to lack of manpower.
 Increased removal efforts restarted in 1997.
-Since 1989, 123,267 suckers with a total biomass of 23.7 tons have been removed (Table 3).
-Fall gill netting in 1989 indicated the effort had reduced the number of mature suckers significantly.
+Since 1989, 123,598 suckers with a total biomass of 24 tons have been removed (Table 3).
+Initial results of the fall gill netting in 1989 indicated the effort had reduced the number of mature suckers significantly.
 However, by the fall of 1990, juvenile sucker numbers had increased 107% from 1988 levels.
-Figure B illustrates how juvenile suckers increased after removal of adult suckers, and how quickly the sucker population returned to pre-removal levels, even while some control pressure remained.
+Figure B illustrates how swiftly juvenile suckers increased following removal of adult suckers, and how quickly the sucker population returned to pre-removal levels, even while removal efforts were underway.
 It appears that the total biomass of suckers remained relatively stable as vast numbers of smaller suckers replaced the larger suckers that were removed.
 In 1995, however, the catch of adult suckers exceeded the catch of juveniles in the gill net survey for the first time.
-A dramatic decrease in juvenile sucker numbers has occurred since the introduction of smallmouth bass in 1992 (Figures B and C).
-No suckers less than 10 inches in length have been captured in gill nets since 1998.
+A dramatic decrease in juvenile sucker numbers has occurred since the introduction of smallmouth bass in 1992 (Figure B).
+Few suckers less than 10 inches in length have been captured in gill nets since 1998.
 The catch of adult suckers remained constant through 1995 and 1996.
-However, after removal of four tons of suckers in the spring of 1997 the catch of adult suckers in the fall showed a marked decline.
-Following removal of 2.8 tons of suckers in 1998, fall all netting indicated another decline in adult sucker numbers.
+However, after removal of four tons of suckers in the spring of 1997 adult suckers showed a marked decline.
+Following removal of an additional 2.8 tons of suckers in 1998, fall gill netting indicated another decline in adult sucker numbers.
+The decline has continued to date.
+Sucker population estimates were discontinued in 2001.